-Majority of senior managers has not deep understanding of the processes.
+Majority of senior managers does not have deep understanding of the processes.
 The traditional way of obtaining data from an employee located nearby in the hierarchical chain is obsolete.

-The Bastau methodological approach runs counter to the established system of movement of reporting information along the hierarchy.
-The problem is not only in the technological structure – the problem is in the laws in society.
+The Bastau methodological approach runs counter to the established hierarchy of how information is reported.
+The problem here is not only the technological structure—rather, the problem is nothing but the laws of society.

-The answer also flows according to the original scheme, but in the opposite direction.
-With the passage of each new level, the degree of its “adequacy” is lost.
-Nobody likes to send up bad news.
-The data is “smoothed out”, sharp and problem parts are removed.
-Someone on the way back thinks that they don’t meet the level of top management to know about the presence of such minor details and cut out some of the data, someone has their own opinion and the data is “transformed” along the way beyond recognition.
-As a result, the leaders are in an information vacuum.
-Often they know exactly what their downstream links allow them to know.
-The quality of strategic decisions decreases many times.
-The speed of access to information is too small.
-As a result, many vital decisions are based on incomplete, outdated or simply erroneous data.
+Subsequently, the following problems occur: The answer also “flows” in the original pattern, but in the opposite direction.
+With the passage of each new level, the degree of adequacy is lost.
+Nobody likes to send bad news upstairs.
+Actually, they often don’t go upstairs at all.
+Data is “smoothed out,” and the sharper and problematic parts are removed.
+Someone on the way back will consider the fact that it does not correspond to the level of senior management to know about the presence of such insignificant details, and will cut out some of the data.
+Someone including their own opinion, the data is transformed along the way beyond recognition.
+Someone is hiding in the various arrays of departments, and as a result, the leaders are in an information vacuum.
+They often know exactly what they allow others to know in downstream units, and the quality of strategic decisions is reduced many times.
+The speed of access to information is also too low.
+In conclusion, many vital decisions are made based on incomplete, outdated, or simply erroneous data.

-In general, the higher management has more distorted information.
-Communication channels are clogged up – this can be seen from bulky folders of documents accumulating in reception areas, and in organizations that have completely switched to electronic document management – by the number of documents not examined in the “for review” list.
+In general, the higher the position in the hierarchy, the less true the information actually is.
+Communication channels are clogged, and this can be seen by the voluminous folders with documents accumulating in reception rooms, and also in organizations that have completely switched to electronic document management.
+This can be demonstrated by the number of unexamined documents in the “for consideration” list.

-Often, in the middle links performers do not contribute anything fundamentally new.
-They are only intermediaries and spend their time to coordinate the flow of documents.
-Losing their time is a waste of public funds and inefficient use of human resources.
+Often, in the “middle unit,” performers do not introduce anything fundamentally new.
+They are only intermediaries who spend their time coordinating the flow of documents.
+Losing their time is both a waste of public/company funds and an inefficient use of human resources.

-So, the decision-making process at the level of the entire State/corporate system is delayed.
-Middle managers are like postmen who pass information through themselves in accordance with the principles of the hierarchy.
+Therefore, the decision-making process at the level of the entire state/corporate system is significantly delayed.
+Mid-level managers are similar to postmen who pass along information in accordance with the principles of hierarchy.
 Most of the data does not reach the top.
-Responsibility is blurred, the role of the lower units is underestimated.
+Responsibility is blurred, and the role of the lower links is underestimated.

-Bastau can speed up the decision-making process many times, ensuring the creation of a single database on the areas of responsibility and the results of the work of each unit/employee across the State/corporation.
-This can save huge financial resources only by optimizing human resources, and also reveal the personal effectiveness of each unit.
+The new technology can speed up the decision-making process significantly, ensuring at the implementation stage the creation of a single database in the areas of responsibility and the performance of each unit/employee at the country/corporation level.
+This can save huge amounts of financial resources simply by optimizing human resources, and can reveal the personal effectiveness of each link.

 the “Bastau” team